Prag8855/aab/content/guides/lost-keys.md

 - **If your keys were stolen**, the landlord can't charge you to change the locks, because it's not your fault.[^7]
 - **If you lost your keys**, it depends.
 If someone finds your keys, but can't find where you live, nothing can happen.
 If you dropped your keys in a lake, nothing can happen.
 Your landlord can't charge you to change the locks, because it's not necessary.[^7] If someone can find your keys and find where you live, then the locks need to be changed, and you will have to pay for it.

-Your rent contract can't force you to pay to replace the locks.
-That clause would be invalid.[^8]
+Your lease can't force you to pay to replace the locks.
+That would be an invalid clause.[^8]

 Your [liability insurance (*Haftpflichtversicherung*)](/glossary/Haftpflichtversicherung) might cover the cost of replacing the locks.[^9] This is why having liability insurance is important.
 Otherwise, it can cost you over 1,000€ to replace all the locks.
 Use [Tarifcheck](/out/tarifcheck-haftpflicht) to compare liability insurance prices.
 [Feather](/out/popsure-haftpflichtversicherung) and [GetSafe](/out/getsafe-haftpflicht) offer liability insurance that covers lost keys, and they speak English.